geoserver/geoserver/doc/en/user/source/services/csw/features.rst

 .. _ResourceInfo: http://rancor.boundlessgeo.com:8080/display/GEOS/Catalog+Design#CatalogDesign-resources

-Some fields in the metadata schemes can have multiple occurences.
+Some fields in the metadata schemes can have multiple occurrences.
 They may be mapped to properties in the Catalog model that are also multi-valued, such as for example ``keywords``.
-It is also possible to use a filter function called ``list`` to map multiple single-valued or multi-valued catalog properties to a MetaData field with multiple occurences (see in ISO MetaData Profile example, mapping for the ``identificationInfo.AbstractMD_Identification.citation.CI_Citation.alternateTitle`` field).
+It is also possible to use a filter function called ``list`` to map multiple single-valued or multi-valued catalog properties to a MetaData field with multiple occurrences (see in ISO MetaData Profile example, mapping for the ``identificationInfo.AbstractMD_Identification.citation.CI_Citation.alternateTitle`` field).

 Placing the ``@`` symbol in front of the field will set that to use as identifier for each metadata record.
 This may be useful for ID filters.
 Use a ``$`` sign in front of fields that are required to make sure the mapping is aware of the requirement (specifically for the purpose of property selection).